 Painting and the Book

 Michelle started blogging about art in 2007.
 It, eventually, became a forum for the stories behind the paintings in the “Echoes” series.
-She began an adventure looking for decay and ruin and it transformed into a quest to know the history – the stories behind the buildings and why they were left to be consumed by nature.
+The collection of art and writing became a book.

 Please subscribe to the blog and the newsletter to keep up with news on the book release and new paintings!